ndoyle09/my-school-project/README.md

 - [ ]

 ### Ingest fake data into Postgres
+Well apparently, Tableau Public cannot link to Postgres.
+Maybe do this anyway to run queries?
 - [ ] Spin up a db with tables to store data.
 - [ ] Define constraints
 - [ ] Define table relationships